Pasta Alla Vodka – tender pasta in a rich, delicious tomato-cream vodka sauce topped with crispy pancetta and freshly grated parmesan cheese.

 Yes, this creamy tomato sauce does actually contain vodka and while I’m no stranger to adding booze to a recipe, it’s usually wine.

-Vodka adds it’s own unique flavor elevating this dish but be sure to take your time with the sauce, letting the alcohol cook off.
+Vodka adds it’s own unique flavor elevating this pasta dish but be sure to take your time with the sauce, letting the alcohol cook off.

-What else is in Pasta Alla Vodka?
+Ingredients in Pasta Alla Vodka:

-- short pasta (penne, rigatoni or orecchiette)
+- short pasta (penne, rigatoni or orechiette)

-- olive oil
+- extra virgin olive oil

 - onion

-- garlic
+- fresh garlic cloves

-- vodka
+- good quality vodka

-- crushed red pepper flakes (optional)
+- crushed red pepper flakes

 - heavy cream